The Story of Autosub

 TechOceanS will actively engage with scientists, manufacturers, marine stakeholders and resource managers to target “Essential Ocean Variables” that currently can only be measured by observations from a ship.
 The new technologies developed in the project will enable the capture of vital, previously inaccessible data on the ocean’s biogeochemistry, biology and ecosystems.

-Right: CAD model showing Autosub Long Range with seven Lab On Chip nutrient sensors in the nose and four Lab On Chip and one electrochemical sensor for the ocean carbonate (CO2) system at the stern.
+Left: Lab-on-Chip chemical sensors in front of Autosub Long Range (ALR).<br>Right: CAD model of Autosub Long Range with seven Lab-on-Chip nutrient sensors in the nose and four Lab-on-Chip and one electrochemical sensor for the ocean carbonate (CO<sub>2</sub>) system at the stern.

-Back to last page Back to Timeline To next page
+Previous page Back to Timeline Next page